Jason Hernandez: New York City

 Hernandez was selected by New York City FC as the 6th pick in the 2014 MLS Expansion Draft.
 He would start in their first ever MLS game, a 1–1 draw with Orlando City SC on March 8, 2015.

 After the signing of Italian legend Andrea Pirlo in July 2015, Hernandez changed his number from 21 to 2 to honor his boyhood idol, New York Yankees legendary shortstop Derek Jeter.
 He was not retained following the 2016 season.

 Toronto FC

 Hernandez was signed by Toronto FC in March 2017.
 He made his Toronto FC debut and his first start of the season on May 6, 2017, playing the full 90 minutes in a 1–0 win against the Seattle Sounders FC.

 Hernandez was re-signed by Toronto FC on April 13, 2018,.
 He was released at the end of the 2018 season following the expiration of his contract.

 Hernandez announced his retirement from professional football on April 2, 2019, and that he would be joining Toronto's front office as Manager of Player Engagement.

+Hernandez was named General Manager of Toronto FC on June 27, 2023.